 This is where things can get complicated, as your LED lights must be safe for other road users with the correct beam length and angle.

 Sometimes your original headlight casing will not dip the LED beam enough, and you may need to alter this to ensure it is legal.

 LED lights emit a lot of light using a lot less energy than halogen bulbs.
 Therefore, when fitting to your motorcycle, they can cause a CANbus error on your dash.

-To avoid this, you should purchase CANbus compatible bulbs or resistors, which will eliminate the errors that your motorcycle dash may throw up.
+To avoid this, you should purchase CANbus-compatible bulbs or resistors, eliminating the errors that your motorcycle dash may throw up.

 If you are keen to switch your halogen headlamp to LED, you may be better off purchasing a new LED headlamp unit for your motorcycle.

-This will ensure that it is appropriate for road use and eliminate any issues that could crop up with just installing LED bulbs.
+This will ensure that it is appropriate for road use and eliminate any issues that could crop up by just installing LED bulbs.

-Modifying your headlamp is classed as modifying your motorcycle, and you may be required to inform your insurer about the conversion.
+Modifying your headlamp is classed as changing your motorcycle, and you may be required to inform your insurer about the conversion.